-- relevant software engineering or information technology project work experience approved by the dean (or representative). - 2 An applicant must normally have completed the admission qualification in 1(a), (b) or (c) above with a B grade average or higher. - 3 In exceptional circumstances an applicant who does not meet the requirements in 1 above but who has an appropriate combination of academic and professional experience may be considered for admission.
+- (d) relevant software engineering or information technology project work experience approved by the dean (or representative). - 2 An applicant must normally have completed the admission qualification in 1(a), (b) or (c) above with a B grade average or higher. - 3 In exceptional circumstances an applicant who does not meet the requirements in 1 above but who has an appropriate combination of academic and professional experience may be considered for admission.

-- 4 To qualify for the Master of Information Technology Project Management, a student must achieve 120 points by successfully completing the requirements in the structure below. - 5 A student may substitute up to 30 points in the elective component with other relevant postgraduate papers with the approval of the programme leader. - 6 A student who meets the criteria published in the Standard Qualification Regulations in Part 9 of the General Academic Regulations may be awarded this degree with Distinction or Merit.
+- 4 To qualify for the Master of Information Technology Project Management, a student must achieve 120 points by successfully completing the requirements in the structure below. - 5 A student may substitute up to 30 points in the elective component with other relevant postgraduate courses with the approval of the programme leader.